|

 outside," she said.
 "He is worried sick about you."

-"He thinks you an innocent victim, my lady," said Eowyn.
+"He thinks you an innocent victim, my lady," Eowyn

 "How can he help me?
 How can anyone help me?"